 Find the Uploaded File

-By default in the development environment, Active Storage stores all uploaded images on your local disk in the storage subdirectory of the Rails application directory.
+environment, Active Storage stores all uploaded images on your local disk in the storage

 If after uploading an image you drill down into that directory, buried under a few other subdirectories you’ll find a file whose name is the same as the blob key.
-It’ll be something obscure like 8x2jhtmb33u0kcsyrb9vmwf7gp0w:
+It’ll be something obscure like 8x2jhtmb33u0kcsyrb9vmwf7gp0w

 your-app